richardszhu/br-pdv/README.md

 https://www.blackrock.com/tools/api-tester/hackathon?apiType=securityData

+## To Do:

-TO DO: make a way to pass in tickers to create a portfolio.
+make a way to pass in tickers to create a portfolio.
 Possibly a front end.

 Options of what to measure diversity of: country, currency, exchangeAcronym, issFtse1Industry, issFtse3Sector